 If you’ve already reached 20 per cent equity, you may be able to cancel it.
 If you haven’t received 20 per cent, refinancing may cancel it if the new mortgage is less than 80 per cent of your home’s value.

-What Are The Cons of Refinancing?
+What are the Cons of Refinancing?

 Despite the many benefits, there are several cons to refinancing that could cost you – not ideal when you’re trying to pay off debt.